educationmoment/EDT-Lunabotics-2026/README.md

 <p>Clock Skew</p>

-    fix: run "date" on the jetson. you might get a date/time that is off from the current time / date. then, run "sudo date -s "2025-05-15 10:00:00" (change the date to the current date) and run colcon build.
+    fix: run "date" on the nuc. you might get a date/time that is off from the current time / date. then, run "sudo date -s "2025-05-15 10:00:00" (change the date to the current date) and run colcon build.

     if you still encounter clock skew after this, you will have to "touch" all files to replace their time and date- "find . -exec touch {} +" IN THE ROOT OF THE WORKSPACE (ROBOT_WS)! !!
-DOING THIS OUTSIDE WILL BREAK THE JETSON!
+DOING THIS OUTSIDE WILL BREAK THE nuc!

     then you may need to clear artificatsion, in robot_WS do "rm -rf build/ install/ log/" and then finally build again, "colcon build --symlink-install"